Rotherfield Primary School

 We will implement our vision through the use of rich quality texts that support and enhance children’s reading skills, growing vocabulary and knowledge and understanding of the world around them.
 This ensures that every child at Rotherfield will leave us as a successful reader we:

-Use one synthetic phonics programme.
+Our phonics programme.

 There is a robust and systematic structure in place across EYFS and KS1 through the Read Write Inc Programme.
-Children are taught to segment and blend to become successful fluent readers.
+Children are taught to segment and blend to become successful, fluent readers.
 The repetition of phonemes and graphemes and repeated reading of fully decodable books enable children to become confident readers.
 Comprehension is seen as an integral part of learning how to read.

 Build on Reading Comprehension and responding to texts.